sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/complexity-and-big-o-notation.md

 The Big O (i.e. worst case) runtime is O(8n-2) where n is the size of the input array.
 You may notice that this is a linear relationship as it follows the linear formula `y = mx + b`.
 This expression can be simplified into the O(n) category.

 Why do these relationships matter anyway?
 Well, software developers use them as a means to compare the performance of different algorithms.
 If we have two algorithms that can sort an array, but the first has a time complexity of O(n log n) and the second has a time complexity of O(n<sup>2</sup>), we know that the first algorithm will perform much faster for large inputs and is therefore more scalable.
-You can tell which is better by just looking at the above visualsation.
+You can tell which is better by just looking at the above visualization.

 ## Simple Cases